geneweb/geneweb/README.md

 ### Build instructions

 In June 2018, the build environment of GeneWeb moved to Dune/Jbuilder.
-The new configure script return only the following line:
+The new configure script returns only the following line:
 ```
 [INFO] Checking OS type .........................................
 OsType
 ```